fluencelabs/docs/docs/stake/overview.md

 # Overview

-Stakers, also referred to as Delegators, play a crucial role in the Fluence Network.
+Stakers, also known as Delegators, are crucial to the Fluence Network.
+They contribute FLT token collateral to ensure the Network's decentralization and reliability.
+In return for this role, stakers earn rewards in FLT tokens.
-The process of becoming a Staker in the Fluence Network is straightforward, though it may vary based on the size of the deposit and the desired level of network involvement.
-The general steps to become a staker are illustrated in the image below:

-Becoming a Staker on the Fluence Network is a simple process and may vary depending on the deposit size and the level of involvement you want in the network.
-The general flow of becoming a staker is shown in the image below:
+Becoming a Staker on the Fluence Network is a straightforward process, though it varies based on your deposit size and the level of involvement.
+The general journey to becoming a staker is illustrated in the image below:

 <div style={{ textAlign: "center" }}>
 <img